SomeWeekendReading/someweekendreading.github.io/quotes.md

 "To become different from what we are, we must have some awareness of what we are." &mdash; [Eric Hoffer](https://en.wikipedia.org/wiki/Eric_Hoffer), [_The Passionate State of Mind, and Other Aphorisms_](https://www.google.com/books/edition/The_Passionate_State_of_Mind_and_Other_A/msOwAAAAIAAJ?hl=en), section 151, 1955.

+"It's a little embarrassing that after 45 years of research &amp; study, the best advice I can give people is to be a little kinder to each other." &mdash; [Aldous Huxley](https://en.wikipedia.org/wiki/Aldous_Huxley)

 ## The One Who Is Voltaire